Our Services

 Helpful Resources

-See below for important details on dosing, safety considerations, and how to integrate supplementation into your rehab plan.
+Below, you'll find key details on dosing, safety considerations, and how to integrate creatine supplementation into your rehab plan.

 Stroke is one of the leading causes of long-term disability worldwide, often leaving survivors with weakened muscles and impaired motor skills.
 Traditional rehabilitation focuses on physical and occupational therapy, but researchers are exploring nutritional supplements—like creatine—to see if they can support recovery.
 Below, we'll look at what creatine is, how it might aid stroke rehabilitation, the current evidence, and practical steps you can take.